Nanolat/nldb/README.md

     - gcc 4.6 in MacOS is not supported yet.

-- Simply run build.sh which runs following steps.
+- Simply run 'make prepare-build' to prepare compiler and build required libraries.
 Currently the script was tested on CentOS 6.3, Ubuntu 12.10, and MacOS 10.7
     - Install required libraries.
     - Check gcc version and install gcc 4.6.3 if gcc version is neither 4.6 nor 4.7.
     - Build external libraries in external-libs.
     - Setup environment variable LD_LIBRARY_PATH(Or DYLD_LIBRARY_PATH in OSX).

+- And then, run 'make'.
+It will build following binaries.
     - Build src/nldb/libnldb.so, src/tests/tests, src/gtest/gtest.

 - After the script finishes, you have following binaries.